 When is the tour?

 The tour runs in 2019 from Wednesday 17 July to Sunday 21 July.
-We have a group booking on the Eurostar that leaves London St Pancras at 12:58 on the Wednesday and we’ll be back in London by mid-to-late afternoon on Sunday.
+We have a group booking on the Eurostar that leaves London St Pancras at 12:58 on the Wednesday and we’ll be back in London by late afternoon on Sunday.

 If you prefer to arrange your own transport (e.g. flights from elsewhere in the UK), then you’ll need to join us in Brussels or Leuven on the afternoon of Wednesday 17 July.
 You get a substantial discount if you want to do it this way.